 Standards Test Driving Instructors

-All our Driving Instructor Trainers are on ORDIT Official Register of Driving Instructor Trainers.
+All our Driving Instructor Trainers are experienced ADI’s with years of training.

 Standards Test Driving Instructors If you have had problems with your recent standards test or have one coming up, we can help you prepare for your test.

 If you just want some friendly advice from another pair of eyes, to give you that extra bit of confidence then it is only an email or phone call away.

 Standards Test for Driving Instructors A Driving and Vehicle Standards Agency examiner will watch you give a normal one hour driving lesson to your pupil.
 You should be able to provide this lesson using Coaching and CCL teaching skills, if you do not have these, we can provide the training you need.
 Standards Test Driving Instructors